909th ARS extends BTF in the Pacific

 |Downloads:

-This work, 909th ARS extends BTF in the Pacific [Image 4 of 4], by SrA Cedrique Oldaker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 909th ARS extends BTF in the Pacific, by SrA Cedrique Oldaker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.